bozzkar/Blogger/README.md

 # Usage Examples

- -Create a new user
+ - Create a new user:
   UUID u=b.SignUpUser("Baskar");

- -Submit a new post
+ - Submit a new post:
   UUID x=b.SubmitPost("Hello world", u);

- -Add comment/list of comments to a post
+ - Add comment/list of comments to a post: b.AddCommentToPost("intro", x);
-  b.AddCommentToPost("intro", x);

- -Add label/list of labels to a post
+ - Add label/list of labels to a post: b.AddLabelToPost("computer", x);
-  b.AddLabelToPost("computer", x);

- -Get the labels of a post
+ - Get the labels of a post:
   b.GetLabelsOfPost(x)

- -Get the posts with a label and by a user b.GetPostsWithLabelOfUser("computer", u)
+ - Get the posts with a label and by a user: b.GetPostsWithLabelOfUser("computer", u)

  And more...